al3xback/static_h1/README.md

-# first time use github pages hosting
+# github pages is cool